-"Open Questions” is a pilot series of thought-provoking community conversations presented by New Hampshire Humanities.
+"Open Questions” is a new program presented by New Hampshire Humanities.
 This series explores essential questions about meaning and life that are important to Granite Staters.
-Each program is facilitated by philosophy professors who will explore essential questions about meaning and life.
-You can bring this program to your library by hosting any of the following topics.
-We are now accepting Humanities to Go applications to host Open Questions programs scheduled after July 1, 2019.
-For questions about this pilot series, please send an email to firstname.lastname@example.org.
+Each program is facilitated by philosophy professors using a thought-provoking discussion format.
+You can bring this program to your community by hosting an event on any of the topics listed below.
+For questions about this series, please send an email to firstname.lastname@example.org.

 Should We Fear Death?
 (Facilitated by Kiki Berk)